blazej-bucha/graflab-cookbook/README.md

 GrafLab and isGrafLab cookbooks.

-Provided are HOWTOs, exemplifying basic and advanced applications using the command line.
-The cookbook is centered around the gravity field modelling, but included are several tricks to exploit the routines beyond their original intention (planetary topographies, etc.).
+Provided are HOWTOs, showing basic and advanced applications using the command line.
+The cookbooks are centered around gravity field modelling, but included are several tricks to exploit the routines beyond their original intention (planetary topographies, etc.).

 [GrafLab](https://blazejbucha.com/#GrafLab) (GRAvity Field LABoratory) is a MATLAB-based routine to compute gravity field quantities up to high degrees